khAayush/ThreeSixty/README.md

 # ThreeSixty

-A self-hosted, production-ready asset management platform built with the MERN stack.
+A self-hosted Inventory Management Platform built with the MERN stack.

 ## Requirements